SeifShaheen/XP-Store/README.md

 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-Created as a comprehensive Flutter learning project demonstrating:

-- Dart programming fundamentals
-- Flutter UI development
-- State management
-- Form validation
-- Navigation
-- Localization
-- Best practices

----

 **Level up your Flutter development skills with this complete gaming store application!** 🚀